1138 Academic Advisor, College of Business Graduate Program

 CLASSIFICATION NUMBER 1138

-The MBA Program Academic Advisor assists in recruiting potential MBA students and assists the Director in evaluating applications for admission.
-The MBA Program Academic Advisor is responsible for assisting assigned business students in the development of academic schedules appropriate for the stated educational goals of students and assisting in the development and implementation of a retention plan for the College of Business Administration designed to assist students in progressing towards degree completion.
-The MBA Program Academic Advisor assists in planning, organizing, and presenting individual and group advisement sessions for business students (including prospective students).
+The Academic Advisor, College of Business (COB) Graduate Program assists in recruiting potential COB graduate students and assists the Coordinator, Graduate Program Office in evaluating applications for admission.
+The Academic Advisor, College of Business Graduate Program is responsible for assisting assigned business students in the development of academic schedules appropriate for the stated educational goals of students and assisting in the development and implementation of a retention plan for the College of Business designed to assist students in progressing towards degree completion.
+The Academic Advisor, College of Business Graduate Program assists in planning, organizing, and presenting individual and group advisement sessions for business students (including prospective students).

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: At least two years of experience in a position with a strong customer service aspect is required; academic advising is preferred.
-Experience in advising for a MBA program is preferred.
 Extensive knowledge of the University, its requirements and regulations, is preferred.

-Skills: Strong oral and written communications skills are required.
+Skills: Strong verbal and written communications skills are required.
 Excellent interpersonal skills, including conflict management, are required.
 Computer literacy, including word processing, spreadsheet development, database management, and query development are required.
 Organizational and time management skills are required.
 The ability to interact with a culturally-diverse student population is required.
+The ability to work in a dynamic, ever-changing environment is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: The scope of the position requires occasional weekend and evening work particularly during scheduled advisement/registration periods and for recruitment events and information sessions as assigned by the Director, MBA Program.
+Other: The scope of the position requires occasional weekend, evening work, and overnight travel, particularly during scheduled advisement/registration periods, recruitment events, and information sessions as assigned by the Coordinator, Graduate Program Office.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists the Director, MBA Program in evaluating the academic credentials of candidates for admission to the MBA program and meets with prospective students to assist in the evaluation process.
+1. Assists the Coordinator, Graduate Program Office in evaluating the academic credentials of candidates for admission to COB graduate programs and meets with prospective students to assist in the evaluation process.

-2. Assists the Director, MBA Program in marketing, recruitment, and promotion efforts by attending local and regional graduate and career recruitment fairs, assisting the Director, MBA Program in updating the website and other electronic and print promotional materials, and promoting the MBA program to undergraduate students using a variety of methods.
+2. Assists the Coordinator, Graduate Program Office in marketing, recruitment, and promotion efforts by attending local and regional graduate and career recruitment fairs, updating the website and other electronic and print promotional materials, and promoting COB graduate programs to undergraduate students using a variety of methods.

-3. Provides an essential student service of academic advisement to prospective and admitted students to the graduate program in Business Administration by being knowledgeable of the academic policies and procedures unique to the College of Business Administration as well as the University, guiding students in decision-making and learning how to accept responsibility for their decisions, assisting all students (not just advisees) seeking academic information, and directing students to resources within the University that provide additional assistance (e.g., financial aid, testing, career services, and student employment).
+3. Provides an essential student service of academic advisement to prospective and admitted students to COB graduate programs by being knowledgeable of the academic policies and procedures unique to the College of Business as well as the University, guiding students in decision-making and learning how to accept responsibility for their decisions, assisting all students (not just advisees) seeking academic information, and directing students to resources within the University that provide additional assistance (e.g., financial aid, testing, career services, and student employment).

 4. Facilitates the development and implementation of a retention plan for the College of Business Administration by researching literature on student retention, attending workshops, conferences, and seminars specifically addressing student advisement and retention, and recommending alternatives designed to assist students in progressing towards degree completion.

-5. Facilitates the registration process for business students by assisting in planning, organizing, and presenting individual and group advisement sessions that provide information and assistance regarding degree requirements, major selection, and schedule building and explaining and enforcing the requirements for admission to the MBA program, thus maintaining the integrity of the degree accreditation.
+5. Facilitates the registration process for business students by assisting in planning, organizing, and presenting individual and group advisement sessions that provide information and assistance regarding degree requirements, major selection, and schedule building and explaining and enforcing the requirements for admission to the COB graduate programs, thus maintaining the integrity of the degree accreditation.

 6. Ensures the effectiveness of the advising process by maintaining advisee files, regularly updating advisee academic reports, and validating the information contained in the advisee files with the student database.

-7. Promotes the advisor-advisee relationship by effectively using the various tools of communication, including email, telephone, face-to-face meetings, and electronic advising notes.
+7. Promotes the advisor-advisee relationship and provides timely and responsible customer service by effectively using the various tools of communication, including email, telephone, face-to-face meetings, and electronic advising notes.

-9. Assists MBA students to develop a plan for completion of a degree by comparing the degree requirements as defined by the advisor-approved Program of Study the student's academic record, reviewing the Program of Study with students to determine the remaining courses required for degree completion, and assisting with developing plans for completion of those required courses through the use of the advisor-approved Program of Study.
+9. Assists COB graduate program students in developing a plan for completion of a degree by comparing the degree requirements as defined by the advisor-approved Program of Study with the student's academic record, reviewing the Program of Study with students to determine the remaining courses required for degree completion, and assisting with developing plans for completion of those required courses through the use of the advisor-approved Program of Study.

-11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, attending training and/or courses, and maintaining professional certification and/or memberships as required by the Director, MBA Program.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, attending training and/or courses, and maintaining professional certification and/or memberships as required by the Coordinator, Graduate Program Office.

-The MBA Program Academic Advisor is supervised by the Director, MBA Program and may exercise supervision of clerical staff, student employees and graduate assistants working in the MBA Program Office.
+The Academic Advisor, COB Graduate Program is supervised by the Coordinator, COB Graduate Program Office and may exercise supervision of clerical staff, student employees, and graduate assistants working in the COB Graduate Program Office.

 OFFICE OF HUMAN RESOURCES